UMD-AOSC/DA_Tutorial/MAOOAM/maooam_fortran/doc/gen_doc.md

 * Note that the variables of the model are numbered according to the chosen order of the blocks.

+The Makefile allows to change the integrator being used for the time evolution.
+The user should modify it according to its need.
+By default a RK2 scheme is selected.

 Finally, the IC.nml file specifying the initial condition should be defined.
 To obtain an example of this configuration file corresponding to the model you